TheKevJames/experiments/changes/README.rst

 - language packages (``pip``, ``gem``, ``cargo``, ...)
 - ad-hoc scripts (``curl https://foo.bar > /bin/foobar``, ...)

-Its also a convenient excuse for me to properly learn Rust / wrestle with the borrow-checker.

 This project is a Work In-Progress!
 Expect very little for now and avoid the disappointment.